PatrickLiu022/Brain-Tumor-Analysis/README.md

 ##### Running the program

 ​	To run the program, go to the analysis directory by running `cd Brain-Tumor_Analysis` to go into the cloned repository and then cd `analysis` to go into the analysis folder.
-Then, type `open .` and open the file in VS Code.
-Lastly, click the green run button in the top left.
+Then, type `open .` and open the `main.py` in VS Code.
+Lastly, make sure you are still in the `analysis` directory and click the green run button in the top left.

 ![run button](./read_me_pictures/run_button.png)